 Consider the Risk of Infection

 Talk to your doctor about the risk of infection due to surgical procedures performed after miscarriage.
 If you develop an infection you risk more scar tissue and adhesion formation, as well as increased risk of infertility due to blocked fallopian tubes.
 Some herbs that help to aid the body in fighting infection and boosting immunity for proper immune response to the D&C would be Echinacea and Goldenseal.
 An Echinacea/Goldenseal liquid extract taken every 3 hours for the first two days after surgery may greatly help to reduce infection.
-This extract blend may be continued on 3 times a day, for a week as continued infection prevention.
+This extract blend may be continued 3 times a day for a week as continued infection prevention.

 Women’s Best Friend combines herbs shown to help fight infection and balance hormones after miscarriage loss.
-This herbal blend is extremely antibiotic, antimicrobial and anti-inflammatory.
+This herbal blend is extremely antibiotic, antimicrobial, and anti-inflammatory.
 It works to heal any infection in the reproductive system, while also reducing pain and inflammation from foreign tissue growth.
-Reduction in inflammation may help to prevent scar tissue and adhesion.
+Reduction in inflammation may help to prevent scar tissue and adhesions.
 Some herbs in this blend are tonifying for the uterus, aiding in strengthening the uterine muscles and tissues.
 We do not recommend combining this herbal blend with medications prescribed by your doctor.